What is Overhead cost?

 5) the number of time off overhead hours.

-Notice how the calculation only considers the period set up under Amortization period above (last month + 3 more months).
+Note that the calculation only considers the period set up under the Averaging period set above (last month + 1 more month).

 Once that is done, we calculate the costs (facility cost per hour, internal cost per hour and total overhead per hour) based on this data.

-Once this hourly cost has been calculated, it is further averaged based on your historic data and your amortization period.
+Once this hourly cost has been calculated, it is further averaged based on your historic data and your averaging period.

 FAQ